 The contracting agency(ies) receiving funding awarded under this RFP will be responsible for adhering to the then current and applicable County health orders and associated policies.

-6.5 Contract Terms and Litigation Warranty
+6.9 Contract Terms and Litigation Warranty

 EHSD will negotiate contract agreements with the successful Bidder(s).
-Contracts resulting from this RFP will be for a twelve (12) month period (July 1, 2022 through June 30, 2023) with availability of funds, compliance requirements, provision of quality performance and services and the achievement of successful outcomes as a condition of any future contract renewal.
+Contracts resulting from this RFP will be targeted to be for a twelve (12) month period (July 1,